 Herefordshire has long been an attractive hinterland to the artisan and creative, and the county is now rich in makers of all kinds.
 Artists, craftsmen, sculptors, designers, jewellers, potters, weavers and more scatter the countryside in workshops, galleries, studios, exhibitions and markets, inspired by the beauty of the landscape and Herefordshire’s abundant wildlife to bring you unique and bespoke pieces for your home, garden and general pleasure.
 Create your own trail from our downloadable sheet of ideas or ask us for information of September’s inspiring H.Art event, you’ll find a hidden world of creativity.

 The Marches of Herefordshire, Shropshire and Powys are inspiration and home to countless artists and makers, working in media from paint to porcelain, silk to steel and from wool to wood.
+Hibernating from Christmas 2017, re-opening 24th March 2018.
 Made in the Marches Gallery in Kington, exhibits art and craft reflecting the diversity of skill in this beautiful region, all made by artists living and working locally.
 Some take features of the natural world as their subject, others use locally and sustainably sourced materials, but all are bonded by a common appreciation of the natural world and a wish to celebrate it through their work.
 Established in April 2017, Made in the Marches Gallery aims to support and promote local art and craft, and to exhibit work by established artists, as well as acting as a springboard for recent BA Graduates and self-trained artisans.
 The gallery also hosts demonstrations by artists, usually held on the third Saturday of each month, to coincide with Kington Art and Craft Market; throughout the day a featured artist will work on a single piece, demonstrating their craft, and talking about their techniques and inspiration.
 See events listings or visit the website for details of upcoming demonstrations.
-As a multi-media venue, the gallery […]
+As a multi-media venue, […]

 The Hay Makers is a co operative gallery run by 9 designer makers.
 It was established in the 1987 and has gained an enviable reputation for selling an exciting and varied selection of high quality crafts at affordable prices in a welcoming and friendly atmosphere.
 As well as showing the work of the makers which includes pottery by Pat Birks and Pauline Paterson, printmaking by Victoria Keeble, wire sculpture by Gail Stokes Hayward, carved and lettered stone by Caitriona Cartwight, painted silk ties by Sue Forrest, embroidery by Dawn Cripps, felt and papier mache by Jenny Chippindale and turned bowls by Chris Armstrong, the Hay Makers also has regular exhibitions of work by some of the finest contemporary makers throughout the year.
 The gallery is open 7 days a week, Monday to Saturday 10.30 to 1.30 and 2.00 till 5.00 and on Sunday from 11.00 till 4.00.